radargun/radargun/docs/architecture/design_documentation.md

 Design documentation
 --------------------

-### Master and Slaves
+### Main and Workers

 RadarGun has two types of nodes:

-**Master**
+**Main**

-There is always only one master.
+There is always only one main.
 This loads the configuration, controls execution of the benchmark and produces reports.
-The master is started as a server, slaves connect to it.
-No Service (tested system - see below) is started on the master.
+The main is started as a server, workers connect to it.
+No Service (tested system - see below) is started on the main.

-**Slave**
+**Worker**

-Slaves are nodes which execute the benchmark, gather statistics and other info.
-The slaves start a Service - this is the tested system (such as Infinispan, EHCache, Memcached client etc.), there can be many slaves.
+Workers are nodes which execute the benchmark, gather statistics and other info.
+The workers start a Service - this is the tested system (such as Infinispan, EHCache, Memcached client etc.), there can be many workers.

->Nothing prevents execution of multiple slaves on one machine.
+>Nothing prevents execution of multiple workers on one machine.
 This is convenient for benchmark development, but usually undesirable for benchmarking.
 Exceptions may apply, e.g. in a case when the service is single-threaded and you want to host multiple services on multi-core machine to fully utilize it.

 ### Stages

 This is the core concept of RadarGun since its first days.
-After all Slaves connect to the Master, Master starts the scenario: a sequence of steps called Stages.
-Master synchronizes execution of these so that in every moment each Slave executes the same stage, in parallel.
+After all Workers connect to the Main, Main starts the scenario: a sequence of steps called Stages.
+Main synchronizes execution of these so that in every moment each Worker executes the same stage, in parallel.

-There are two types of stages: MasterStage (executed only on Master), and DistStage (distributed to the slaves).
+There are two types of stages: MainStage (executed only on Main), and DistStage (distributed to the workers).

-MasterStage has only two methods: init() and execute(), dividing the initialization of class and actual execution of the stage.
+MainStage has only two methods: init() and execute(), dividing the initialization of class and actual execution of the stage.

-In DistStage, after the stage is initialized by initOnMaster() or initOnSlave(), the slaves run executeOnSlave().
+In DistStage, after the stage is initialized by initOnMain() or initOnWorker(), the workers run executeOnWorker().
 The return value is either DistStageAck - simple acknowledgement that stage ran successfully or failed - or any serializable object extending it, usually carrying payload such as test statistics.
-Master collects these from all slaves and then runs processAcksOnMaster() on the master node.
+Main collects these from all workers and then runs processAcksOnMain() on the main node.

 The stages have Properties configurable from the benchmark configuration file.
-The Properties are evaluated on the target node (Master or Slave) and the value can differ on each node (this is useful for example if it contains some file-system path).
+The Properties are evaluated on the target node (Main or Worker) and the value can differ on each node (this is useful for example if it contains some file-system path).
 RadarGun can automatically convert basic types such as primitives, or collections of primitives, you can define simple converters from strings or complex converters from XML (note: this is very new feature).

 The XSD schema for the configuration XML is generated in each build of RadarGun by scanning the properties on stages, therefore, the documentation can be always up to date with sources.
 Also a Wiki documentation generator is available for presentation here, in the Markdown syntax.